Kilauea Iki Trail

-Hiking the unique Kilauea Iki Trail in Hawaii Volcanoes Park (2023)
+Kilauea Iki Trail: Unique Crater Hike in Hawaii Volcanoes Park (2024)

-One of the most unique and must-do hikes on the Big Island is the Kilauea Iki Trail.
-The Kilauea Iki trail is in Hawaii Volcanoes National Park on the Big Island of Hawaii.
+One of the most unique and must-do hikes on the Big Island is the Kilauea Iki Trail in Hawaii Volcanoes National Park.

 I recently visited Big Island with my family and spent a week exploring the entire island.
-The Kilauea Iki trail was on my Hawaii hiking bucket list and it was one of the first things we did on our Big Island itinerary.
+Hiking the Kilauea Iki crater was on my Hawaii hiking bucket list, and it was one of the first things we did on our Big Island vacation.
 Even before the beach!

 Where is Kilauea Iki Trail